angrykoala/wendigo-vue-plugin/README.md

 await browser.vue.dispatch("userUpdateAndGetId"); // 2345
 ```

-> Keep in mind that, unlike in Vuex, all methods are asynchronous and return promises
+> Keep in mind that, unlike in Vuex, all methods are asynchronous and return promises.

 ### Router
 This module allow to execute actions and get information about [vue-router](https://router.vuejs.org)